Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-reference.md

 #### `-SuppressConfirmation [<SwitchParameter>]`

-Suppresses prompt for confirmation to delete existing file in interactive mode
+Suppresses prompt for confirmation to delete an existing file in interactive mode

 #### `-IncludeManualPolicies [<SwitchParameter>]`